harrywalia019/javascript/arrays/README.md

 Arrays are a fundamental part of programming.
 An array is a list of data.
 We can store a lot of data in one variable, which makes our code more readable and easier to understand.
 It also makes it much easier to perform functions on related data.

 The data in arrays are called **elements**.
+Arrays are linear data strucutres as data is stored in linear form in the memory or we can say that contigenous memory allocation takes place in an Array.

 Here is a simple array: